 If you search for free, online streaming solutions, you’re going to be spoiled with apparent choices.
-We’ve talked about them quite a few times before, here on Digital Recourse.
+We’ve talked about them quite a few times before, here on Online Tech Hub.
 Usually, the discussion goes something like this:

 “Is it safe or legal for me to stream [insert TV show or movie here] for free?”
 After which, we’re of course obliged to answer, “It probably isn’t, no.” There’s a reason that you’re not going to find many free online streaming services.
 Many reasons, actually, and once you’ve taken all of those reasons into account, there isn’t much of a remaining case for anything being offered free of charge, apart from the fact that people want it.
 But when haven’t people wanted free things, right?

 Far and away the largest reason that free streaming content can’t be a reality is because it always costs money.
 Apart from the user-generated types of content that you see on YouTube, anything else almost certainly had a certain budget invested into its creations.
 And as is the case with popular TV shows and movies, quite a few copyrights are tied up in the mix as well.
 Seriously, take a look at the budget for even a middle-of-the-road film released during 2016, and then try to determine how that movie is going to generate revenue if it’s made available, at no cost, to anyone who wants to stream it.

 For this reason, almost no service online—apart from user-generated hubs like YouTube—are offering anything for free.
 This includes Netflix, by the way; none of the Netflix Originals that are generating so much buzz were cheap to make.
 And with that knowledge, take this into consideration—how many other places have you ever seen Netflix Originals being offered?
 On regular cable access?
 On other streaming services?
 They’re only available through Netflix, which is another reason that you’re not going to find them legally available anywhere else, much less as a free streaming option.